-No. Most of the time, when people seek out a hair transplant, they are not informed that there is a high likelihood that they will need more sessions in order to achieve satisfactory results.
+Most of the time, when people seek out a hair transplant, they are not informed that there is a high likelihood that they will need more sessions in order to achieve satisfactory results.
 The most common reasons for multiple hair transplant procedures are due to the following:

 A patient’s existing natural hair will continue to thin out until they are lost, leaving behind only the transplanted hairs.
 If a patient does not have another hair transplant to address the added hair loss, they will be at risk for the “pluggy look”.

-Transplanted hair that remain are genetically resistant to the effects of DHT that cause hair thinning and loss.
+Transplanted hair that remains are genetically resistant to the effects of DHT that cause hair thinning and loss.
 However, native hair is still prone to hair thinning and can be lost years after the transplant was performed.